cmcantalupo/wg-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 The goal of GEOPM is to drive application energy efficiency by resolving three related challenges.
 The first challenge is to enable hardware tuning algorithms to derive a robust estimate of application performance.
-This is critical because measurements of energy efficiency are expressed as ratios of performance to power, e.g. "perf per watt."
+This is crucial because measurements of energy efficiency are expressed as ratios of performance to power, e.g. "perf per watt."
 Any dynamic tuning of hardware power control parameters with a goal of energy efficiency must derive some estimate of application performance.
 Without application feedback about the